Code-Institute-Submissions/milestone-project-137/README.md

 ## 6️⃣ Deployment 🚀

 This project was developed in Visual Studio Code editor.
 All developments were pushed to the corresponding repository in GitHub account.

+In order to deploy the website to GitHub pages, I:

+- Selected the Repository from the GitHub Dashboard.

+- Navigated to "Settings" then "GitHub Pages".

+- Selected "master branch" in Source section.

+- Page auto refreshed and link generated under GitHub Pages section:

+  👉 Your site is published at https://zokam1411.github.io/milestone-project-1/

+### To run this project locally:

+- Select the Repository from the GitHub Dashboard.

+- Click the green button labelled 'Code'.

+- Click 'Download ZIP'.

+- Extract ZIP file on your computer.

+- Open folder and open index.html in web browser.

+### To clone this project:

+- Select the Repository from the GitHub Dashboard.

+- Click the green button labelled 'Code'.

+- To clone the repository using:
+    - HTTPS: under "Clone with HTTPS", click checklist icon.
+    - SSH: click Use SSH, then click checklist icon.

+- Open Git Bash.

+- Change the current working directory to the location where you want the cloned directory.

+- Type 'git clone', and then paste the URL you copied earlier.

+- Press Enter to create your local clone.

+<div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>